Diwali varies across cultures, religions and cities. Find out about the five days of Diwali, the celebrations on each day and the stories behind them.

 As the princesses’ chastity could be called into question, Lord Krishna married them all.
 The story shows that God wishes to take care of his people and offer them protection.
 Rice is used to make rangoli patterns on or before the day.

+The third day of Diwali is on November 14, 2020, is the new moon day or Amavasya.
+This is the darkest day of the month which is the most significant day of the Diwali festival in north and west India.
 Fireworks are lit to mark the high point of the festival.
-It is the last day of the Hindu year in many regions, when businesses close old accounts.
+It is the last day of the Hindu year in many regions when businesses close old accounts.

 On this day, Lord Rama rescued his wife from the demon Ravana after an epic battle.
 When he returned home, his people lit up his path home so he could return in the dark.
 Today, candles are lit to show the triumph of good over evil and homecoming.
 Gujarati Indians among others also light lamps in their windows to welcome Lakshmi into the home.